Beware of pension scams

 - Offers of helping you use tax loopholes to your advantage

-If you are contacted by someone who makes any of these promises, it’s best to end the call or, at the very least, do more research if you do decide to speak to them again.
+If you're contacted by someone who makes any of these promises, it’s best to end the call or, at the very least, do more research if you decide to speak to them again.

 How to protect yourself from pension scams

-To help you spot the signs of a scam and protect yourself from them, the Financial Conduct Authority (FCA) and the Pensions Regulator suggest following these four simple steps:
+To help you spot the signs of a scam and protect yourself from them, the Financial Conduct Authority and The Pensions Regulator suggest following these four simple steps:

 1 Reject unexpected offers